DjAntaki/little-network-toolkit/README.md

 ### Display configuration

-The display configuration is a json that defines layout and style of
+The display configuration is a json that defines layout and style of the graph.
+Here is a list of all interpretable key and the values they can take.

-Layout and style configuration

-- preset layouts are : ('grid','null','random','preset','circle','concentric','breadthfirst','cose','hexagon')
-- style presets are : V:node_size
+- "layout":('grid','null','random','circle','concentric','breadthfirst','cose','hexagon')
+- "node_size":["betweeness","closeness","connectivity"]
+- "edge_width":["betweeness"]
+- "shape":["rectangle", "roundrectangle", "ellipse", "triangle", "pentagon", "hexagon", "heptagon", "octagon", "star", "diamond", "vee", "rhomboid"]}

+In that sense, the following is a valid display configuration :

+    {'layout':'cose',
+     'node_size':'betweeness'}

 ### Library use

-The scripts can be accessed in an python interpreter with the *import LNTk*.
+The scripts can be accessed in an python interpreter with the command *import LNTk*.
 This allows access to all scripts, including the network manipulation scripts which aren't accessible from the command line.

 To open a graph in a browser :

     import LNTk

-    LNTk.visual_utils.render_html()
+    LNTk.visual_utils.render_html(graph)